rexresearch

 In FIG. 7 I have illustrated a construction wherein the internal

 combustion chamber 22 is of semicircular configuration.
-All other
+All

-in all embodiments already described and those still to be
+true in all embodiments already described and those still to be

 discussed.
 Also, the injection of the fuel fluids is always

-tangential, both in the embodiments which have been discussed here
+tangential, both in the embodiments which have been discussed

-before and in those which are still to be described.
+here before and in those which are still to be described.

 FIG. 8 shows a construction wherein the combustion chamber 24 is